kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 \(a\) For specified landing conditions, a design maximum weight must be used that is not less than the maximum weight.
 A rotor lift may be assumed to act through the center of gravity throughout the landing impact.
 This lift may not exceed two-thirds of the design maximum weight.

-\(b\) Unless otherwise prescribed, for each specified landing condition, the rotorcraft must be designed for a limit load factor of not less than the limit inertia load factor substantiated under §27.725.
+\(b\) Unless otherwise prescribed, for each specified landing condition, the rotorcraft must be designed for a limit load factor of not less than the limit inertia load factor substantiated under [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.725   Limit drop test.|§27.725]].

 \[Amdt.
 27-2, 33 FR 963, Jan.
 26, 1968\]